-SLO-Aware Cellular Multi-Access Edge Computing
+SLO-Aware Cellular Multi-Access Edge Computing for Real-Time Interactive Applications

 SMEC takes a different approach: it brings SLO-aware scheduling to MEC through completely decoupled resource managers at the RAN and edge, each making deadline-aware decisions independently.